openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

   possible.
 Usually you will write your template and save them with a `.yaml` extension and Pipelines as Code will run them.

-* The `.tekton` directory must be at the top level of the repo.
-  You can reference YAML files in other repos using remote URLs (see [Remote HTTP URLs](./resolver.md#remote-http-url) for more information), but PipelineRuns will only be triggered by events in the repository containing the `.tekton` directory.
+* The `.tekton` directory must be at the top level of the repository You can reference any YAML files in other repos using remote HTTP URLs (see [Remote HTTP URLs](./resolver.md#remote-http-url) for more information), but PipelineRuns will only be triggered by events in the repository containing the `.tekton` directory.